2019 Women's World Floorball Championships qualification: Group EUR1

 The European qualification group EUR1 were played between 30 January to 3 February 2019 in Gdańsk, Poland.

 Group EUR2

-The European qualification group EUR2 were played between 30 January to 3 February 2019 in Trencin, Slovakia.
+The European qualification group EUR2 were played between 30 January to 3 February 2019 in Trenčín, Slovakia.

 Group EUR3

 The European qualification group EUR3 were played between 30 January to 3 February 2019 in Gdańsk, Poland.

 Group EUR4

-The European qualification group EUR4 were played between 31 January to 3 February 2019 in Trencin, Slovakia.
+The European qualification group EUR4 were played between 31 January to 3 February 2019 in Trenčín, Slovakia.

 Ranking of third-placed teams

 The two best third-placed teams from the groups qualified for the final tournament.
 Matches against the fifth-placed team are not included in this ranking.